How you pack can make or break your vacation experience.

 8. Portable Wifi Hotspot

 This might have been the best investment of the entire trip.
-Doug and I both got International data plans with our mobile providers, but there were extremely expensive if you were to go over 1GB (which is so easy to do), and the coverage was super spotty.
+Doug and I both got International data plans with our mobile providers, but the plans were extremely expensive if you went over 1GB (which is so easy to do), and the coverage was super spotty.

 The portable wifi allowed us to stay connected everywhere we went, including on long train rides, boats and navigating through the complex canals of Venice.
 We rented our portable wifi from Tep (for $9 a day), but there are also options that you can buy like Skyroam (starting at around $150).

 The Tep was the best option for Doug and I since it was the most affordable.
 It was pretty reliable, but not perfect.
 I recommend upgrading to the prime wifi (especially if you’re a blogger or you plan on using social media) and getting the insurance.